AlexMercedCoder/tutorialblog/content/blog/2026/2026-02-debp-04-idempotent-pipelines-build-once-run-safely-forever.md

 ## The Upsert/MERGE Pattern

-For data that doesn't partition cleanly — or for change data capture (CDC) workloads — use MERGE (also called upsert):
+For data that doesn't partition cleanly : or for change data capture (CDC) workloads,  use MERGE (also called upsert):

 ```sql
 MERGE INTO target_table t